 Moles, Voles, Gophers and Shrews

 Are you tired of looking at mole or gopher mounds out in your beautiful fresh cut lawn?
 Or you may be looking for gopher removal services in Guthrie, Edmond or the surrounding metro area.
 At this point, you are probably wondering how many gophers are in your yard?
-This is where we come in.
+This is where our company, Skunk Bait Wildlife Control LLC comes in.

 We specialize in mole and gopher removal services in the Edmond, Guthrie, and surrounding Okc metro areas.
-Our pocket gopher technicians are trained to properly identify mole, gopher, vole, and shrew damages..
+Our pocket gopher technicians are trained to properly identify mole, gopher, vole, and shrew damages.
 After we diagnose your critter problem, we will work with you to find a solution that works best for you.
-Moles and gophers are not the same but they may cause similar damage to a lawn.

 Getting Rid Of Gophers